Great American Beach Towns That Are Dirt Cheap in September

 Virginia Beach, Virginia

-If sitting still isn’t your thing VB has plenty to keep you occupied, most of it free or nearly.
-A big draw is the 6-acre Adventure Park forest, where you can kill an afternoon hiking through the treetops on elevated walking trails, climbing up rope ladders, and zipping on zip lines.
+If sitting still isn’t your thing, VB has plenty to keep you occupied, and most of it’s either free or very close to free.
+A big draw is the six-acre Adventure Park forest, where you can kill an afternoon hiking through the treetops on elevated walking trails, climbing up rope ladders, and zipping on zip lines.
 All of which aren’t nearly as enjoyable when you’ve got a massive group of people stumbling through the course ahead of you.
 Ah, the bliss of off-season.

 If elevated obstacles do not sound to you like a particularly good time, there’s a national wildlife refuge to explore, state parks to bike, and three miles of boardwalk to amble down.
 You’ll find far fewer kids scampering through the aquarium in September as well.
 It’s just you and the stingrays, baby.

 Outer Banks, North Carolina

 Thanks to the rampant popularity of the eponymous Netflix show, you’d expect North Carolina’s Outer Banks to stay packed with beach bums, wannabe treasure hunters, and other characters.
 But this 100-mile-long ribbon of sand dunes still remains relatively underrated—especially if you head down after the summertime crowds clear.

 While New England gets all the seafood street cred, the OBX is not one to be counted out: Along the shores of Nags Head, Kitty Hawk, and Wanchese, seafood joints serve up fresh tuna, swordfish, mahi-mahi, and more, as well as Southern comfort classics like shrimp and crabs.
 And although the treasure from the show Outer Banks doesn’t actually exist, a rich history of treasure hunters does: There are shipwrecks aplenty to explore, and the famous pirate Blackbeard allegedly met his maker on Ocracoke Island.